dishults/dslr/README.md

-# dslr
-Datascience X Logistic RegressionHarry Potter and a Data Scientist
+# Datascience X Logistic Regression
+## Harry Potter and a Data Scientist
+### Summary: Write a classifier and save Hogwarts!